Up to 60% off sofas & mattresses — limited‑time deals.

 Are pull-out couches comfortable for adults?

-What sleeper size is best for most guests?
+What sleeper size works for most homes?

 How do you reduce the “bar-in-the-back” feeling?